LACMTA/mybus-v3-dev/README.md

 ## Development Environment

-Start in the `mybus-v3` repository and switch to the `dev` branch.
-Create a new branch for the shakeup, ex. `december-2024-shakeup`.
-Push it to the `mybus-v3-dev` repository and update the GitHub Pages setting to point to deploy from this branch.
+Start in the `mybus-v3` repository and create a new branch for the shakeup, ex. `december-2024-shakeup`.
+Make a change and push it to the `mybus-v3-dev` repository using the command `git push dev` and then update the GitHub Pages setting to point to deploy from this branch.